miku/blobproc/README.md

 * find all weblinks in the PDF text and send them to a crawl API (wip)

 More tasks can be added by extending blobproc itself.
 A focus remains on simple deployment via an OS distribution package.
-By push various parts into library functions, the main processing code reduces to about [100 lines of code](https://github.com/miku/blobproc/blob/37f9cd7873f1e08400f46e98640e2b24bd37a088/walker.go#L64-L166) (as of 08/2024).
+By pushing various parts into library functions (or external packages like [grobidclient](https://miku/grobidclient)), the main processing code shrinks to about [100 lines of code](https://github.com/miku/blobproc/blob/37f9cd7873f1e08400f46e98640e2b24bd37a088/walker.go#L64-L166) (as of 08/2024).
 Currently both blobproc and blobprocd run on a dual-core [2nd gen